willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ![Contrastive *max* jitter `v_Swing_g06_c07`](media/results/extrema/ucf101/v_Swing_g06_c07.pdf)

-Attention maps for the clips with the max/min jitter for the **spatial** tower and EBP type (contrastive/non-contrastive) (network trained on UCF101)
+Attention maps for the clips with the max/min jitter for the **spatial** stream and EBP type (contrastive/non-contrastive) (network trained on UCF101)

 </div>